tezos-commons/baseDAO/docs/specification.md

   the new one.
 Note, that if proposed administrator is the same as the current one, then the pending administrator is simply invalidated.

+- If the new owner is the BaseDAO contract itself, the admin is set right away, without the need for a call to 'accept_ownership' entrypoint.

 ### **accept_ownership**

 ```ocaml